 Since the start of the vaccine distribution, more than 192 million doses of the Covid-19 vaccination have been administered.
-75 million people have been fully vaccinated.
+At the time of this article, 75 million people have been fully vaccinated.
 For reference, that’s 22.7% of the population.
 As a country, we’re almost at the point where all adults are eligible for getting their first vaccine.
 Most states have already expanded their requirements to anyone over 16.

 Vaccines are a vital part of the U.S. strategy to stop the spread of Covid-19.
 But undeniably, they can be hard on your body.
 If you know someone who has gotten it, they’ve likely told you about how tired they felt after it.
 For the record, that’s normal, but it got us thinking.
 Are there factors that make a person’s immune system join forces with the vaccine and make it more or less effective?
 Specifically, factors like sleep.